Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Nephrologist Ali Mehdi, MD, explains how genetic testing works and why it might be helpful.
+Genetic testing can help you get the answers you need.
+Nephrologist Ali Mehdi, MD, explains how C3G genetic testing works and why it might be helpful.

 Advertisement

-“C3G is rare, and for the longest time, we didn’t have a lot of information or guidance about treating C3G because of the gravity of the disease,” Dr. Mehdi says.
-“As we understand more about these diseases at the molecular and genetic level, we’re seeing promising developments and we’ll hopefully be able to help our patients or guide them to get the right treatment.”
+“C3G is rare.
+And for the longest time, we didn’t have a lot of information or guidance about treating it because of the gravity of the disease,” Dr. Mehdi says.
+“As we understand more about these diseases at the molecular and genetic level, we’re seeing promising developments that enable us to better help our patients.”

 Advertisement